massmux/bip39gen/README.md

  the command is totally offline and can be run without any connection to the internet.
 It is better infact to run on a tails OS with internet disconnected and immediately save produced bip39 mnemonic on a sheet of paper.

+ to get more entropy you can generate an audiofile from mic and use it to create entropy (please see audgen.py script)

+## bip39gen

  syntax

 ```